 About this project

-driftoff is a mobile app that aims to support young adults at uni to improve their sleep.
-It is part of a PhD research project lead by Dan Archer, a PhD candidate in Public Health at Te Herenga Waka | Victoria University.
+driftoff is a mobile app that aims to support young adults in improving their sleep.
+It is part of a PhD research project led by Dan Archer, a PhD candidate in Public Health at Te Herenga Waka | Victoria University.

 This project has been funded by The Health Research Council of New Zealand.